Description

 Back to top

-The Infinite Possibilities Conference (IPC) is a national conference designed to broaden participation in the mathematical sciences.
-IPC aims to foster a sense of community in mathematics among women from underserved populations and welcomes all mathematicians who feel they may contribute to or benefit from this event.
-Conference sessions are designed to showcase the infinite possibilities of mathematics to participants at all stages of the pipeline, from undergraduate and graduate students to professionals in academia, industry and government.
+The Infinite Possibilities Conference (IPC) is a national conference designed to showcase the infinite possibilities of mathematics for participants at all stages of the pipeline, from undergraduate and graduate students to professionals in academia, industry and government.
+IPC aims to foster a sense of community and welcomes all mathematicians who feel they may contribute to or benefit from this event.
 IPC 2025 marks the 20th year of IPC programming!

 Etta Z. Falconer Award for Mentoring and Commitment to Diversity

 The Infinite Possibilities Conference Steering Committee, along with the Spelman College Mathematics Department and the Falconer Family, established the Etta Z. Falconer Award for Mentoring and Commitment to Diversity to recognize individuals who have demonstrated a professional commitment to mentoring and increasing diversity in the sciences, and in particular the mathematical sciences.
 The award will be formally presented during the 2025 Infinite Possibilities Conference at the Etta Z. Falconer Banquet on April 12, 2025, in Chicago, IL.
-For more information, please see the call for nominations.
+The banquet is funded through the generosity of The University of Chicago.

 Organizers